 Tip

 Cost rule of thumb: If a task takes you less than 10 seconds to do mentally, it probably doesn't need a reasoning model.
-Use GPT-4o, Claude Sonnet (without extended thinking), or Gemini Flash instead.
+Use GPT-5.4 nano, Claude Haiku, or Gemini Flash-Lite instead.

-Budget thinking tokens by adjusting the model's reasoning effort parameter (covered in the model-specific sections below) rather than by writing shorter prompts.
+Budget thinking tokens by adjusting the model's reasoning effort parameter (covered in the effort-parameter section below) rather than by writing shorter prompts.
 A short prompt with high reasoning effort is better than a long prompt with low reasoning effort.

-o3 and o4-mini expose a reasoning_effort parameter with three levels: low, medium, and high.
-This controls how many thinking tokens the model allocates before responding.
+OpenAI's GPT-5.5 exposes a reasoning_effort parameter with levels — none, low, medium, high, and xhigh — that controls how many thinking tokens the model allocates before responding.
+The old standalone o-series has been folded into these effort levels.

 from openai import OpenAI